-- (e) Reserved.
-Violation.
+(e) Violation.
 A person who violates a mitigation strategy in Exhibit A shall be subject to a civil fine not to exceed \$25.00 per violation, which shall be considered incorporated into CBJC 03.30.070(a); payment of the civil fine shall be accepted in satisfaction of the violation; and the violation shall be subject to CBJC 03.30.070(b)-(c) and CBJC 03.30.075-03.30.085.
-In addition to a civil fine, the City and Borough of Juneau may use all available civil enforcement options (i.e. injunction, revocation of certificate of occupancy, civil lawsuit, etc.) to assure compliance with this ordinance. - (f) Amendments.
-The Manager shall keep Exhibit A consistent with Centers for Disease Control and Prevention (CDC) guidance and present the revisions to Exhibit A at regular or special Assembly meetings for ratification. - (g) Mask or Face Covering Mandate. - (1) Guidance Requirement.
-Except when masks are required to be worn by federal law (public transit, airplanes, airport, etc.) or when entering an area that is posted requiring use of a mask or face covering all All individuals should must wear a mask or a face covering over their nose and mouth (i) as provided for in Exhibit A; (ii) when using public transportation, like Capital Transit; and (ii) (iii) when entering an area that is posted requiring use of a mask or face covering.
+In addition to a civil fine, the City and Borough of Juneau may use all available civil enforcement options (i.e. injunction, revocation of certificate of occupancy, civil lawsuit, etc.) to assure compliance with this ordinance.

+(f) Amendments.
+The Manager shall keep Exhibit A consistent with Centers for Disease Control and Prevention (CDC) guidance and present the revisions to Exhibit A at regular or special Assembly meetings for ratification.

+(g) Mask or Face Covering Mandate.

+- (1) Requirement.
+All individuals must wear a mask or a face covering over their nose and mouth (i) as provided for in Exhibit A; (ii) when using public transportation, like Capital Transit; and (iii) when entering an area that is posted requiring use of a mask or face covering.
 This ordinance is subject to the conditions and exceptions stated below. - (2) Face Shield.
 A face shield is generally not permitted in lieu of a mask or face covering because face shields are less effective in stopping the spread of COVID-19.
 However, a face shield may be permitted in lieu of a mask or face covering for the following individuals, who must wear a face shield whenever a mask or face covering would be required unless it is impossible to do so: - (A) Any individual who cannot tolerate a mask due to a physical or mental disability; - (B) Individuals who are communicating with someone who is deaf or hard of hearing; or - (C) Individuals performing an activity that cannot be conducted or safely conducted while wearing a mask (for example a driver experiencing foggy glasses, a dental patient receiving care, or an equipment operator where there is a risk of dangerous entanglement).